 Heat 1/2 cup of oil in a large frying pan and fry the potatoes until golden and crisp.
 Season with salt and set aside.

-To assemble the dish, layer a 1/3 of the rice at the bottom of a greased oven-proof dish.
-Next, cover the rice with the chicken curry but reserve some of the sauce.
-Follow with the rest of the rice and spoon over the remaining sauce.
-Finally, cover the rice with the fried potatoes.
+To assemble the dish, layer a ½ of the rice at the bottom of a greased oven-proof dish.
+Drizzle with half of the spiced butter.
+Next, cover the rice with the chicken curry.
+Follow with the rest of the rice and the remaining butter.
+Finally, cover the rice with the fried potatoes and onions (reserve some onions for serving).
 Pour over the chicken stock and cover with foil (or a lid if your oven-dish has one).

 Place in the oven for 25-30 minutes.

-To make the raita, simply combine all the ingredients.
+To make the raita, combine all the ingredients in a bowl and mix well.

-Serve the Biryani with the Buttermilk Raita and fresh Coriander leaves.
+Serve the Biryani with the Buttermilk Raita and fresh Coriander/cilantro.